How we are organized

 Chairperson: Gord Dobrowolsky

-Garry Hamblin was appointed the WCB Worker Representative in 2015.
-As a Canadian Insurance Professional (CIP), Garry worked for 27 years at Saskatchewan Government Insurance (SGI).
-Over the course of his career, Garry was involved in hundreds of mediations and appeals within the SGI no-fault system, helping people to access benefit entitlements and understand legislation and policy surrounding their unique situations.
+Garry Hamblin was appointed the WCB worker representative in 2015.
+Garry has a Canadian Insurance Professional designation and worked for 27 years at Saskatchewan Government Insurance (SGI).
+Over the course of his career, Garry participated in hundreds of mediations and appeals within SGI’s no-fault system.
+He has brought to the board his strong knowledge of the insurance industry and his experience in helping people to access benefit entitlements and understand legislation and policy surrounding their unique situations.

 - Provide long-range objectives and policies.